softlayer/chef-openstack/README.md

 Attributes
 ----------
 Configuration settings of core OpenStack services are in the `attributes/` directory.
-Default values can be found for Nova, Quantum, Keystone, Cinder, and Glance in their respective attribute files.
+Default values can be found for Nova, Neutron, Keystone, Cinder, and Glance in their respective attribute files.
 In conjunction with the set\_attributes and set\_cloundnetwork recipes, all the configuration file settings are filled in based on SoftLayer hardware.

 OpenStack neutron network defaults are also found in `attributes/neutron.rb` near the bottom.
 The portable blocks ordered must match the VLAN of the neutron and compute nodes.